toughengineer/simple-json-tree-view/README.md

 See [demo](https://toughengineer.github.io/simple-json-tree-view/).

 This is a simple JSON tree view.
-It has no external dependecies, just plain JavaScript+CSS, it works good in recent Chrome (also tested in Edge)
+It has no external dependecies, just plain JavaScript+CSS, it works good in recent Chrome (also tested in Edge).

 Though it is simple, I implemented few capabilities:
 * expaning/collapsing tree items,